siri2205/emergency-alerts/README.md

 **Features**:

 Voice Command Integration: Trigger alerts with phrases like "send alert."

 One-Click Button: For users who prefer simple visual interfaces.

 IP-Based Geolocation: Fetches approximate location without GPS.

 Voice Feedback: Confirms that the emergency message has been sent.

-Desktop Usability : Ideal for environments where smartphones are unavailable Auto Activation on Launch: Detects address immediately on startup.
+Desktop Usability : Ideal for environments where smartphones are unavailable.

+Auto Activation on Launch: Detects address immediately on startup.